Arif6474/reliable-parts-client-side/README.md

 # Reliable Parts
 Runs the app in the development mode.\
 Open [https://reliable-parts.web.app/](https://reliable-parts.web.app/) to view it in your browser.

-# Short description
- Fresh Fruits & Vegetables has developed a comprehensive product range and extensive network to become a global leader in the supply of fresh produce.

 ## Features and Functionalities
 - useQuery